imaginando/imaginando.github.io/vs/vs2/playlist.md

 - **Pencil** - When active lets you change the entry duration.
 - **Time** - Entry duration in minutes and seconds.
 - **Bin** - Remove the current entry.
+- **Drag indicator** - Press and drag to change the entry's position in the Playlist.

 ---